Dyrutter/rental_prices/README.md

 # Suggestions
 + In the EDA include visualizations and other data cleaning steps.
 This should get even better performance from the model.
 + Explore other models beyond the RandomForest, creating a new separate step or customizing the random forest to accommodate different types of models.
-+ Add discussion to a README file concerning other changes you might consider in future releases of your pipeline.
++ Add discussion to a README file concerning other changes you might consider in future pipeline releases